 - Contusion – any form of bleeding (bruising) on the brain, contusions are a common result of severe head injuries.

 - Coup-contrecoup – flung forward by some impact, the brain strikes the front of the skull and is then thrown in the opposite direction, colliding with the back of the skull.
 The force causes two contusions, one at either end of the brain.

 - Diffuse axonal injury – usually caused by shaking or forceful rotation, diffuse axonal injury occurs when the brain moves slower than the skull, tearing nerve tissues throughout the brain.

-Traumatic brain injury refers to a wide variety of injuries caused by external forces or rapid motion.
-Any bump, hit or impact can, in theory, lead to a traumatic brain injury, as can sudden jolts that, while not affecting the head directly, force the brain to move around inside the skull.
+Traumatic brain injuries refer to a wide variety of injuries caused by external forces or rapid motion.
+Any bump, hit, or impact can, in theory, lead to a traumatic brain injury, as can sudden jolts that, while not affecting the head directly, force the brain to move around inside the skull.

 - Open (penetrative) brain injuries – when a foreign object breaks through the skull and penetrates the brain, specific regions of neural tissue can be damaged.
 As a result, penetrative brain injuries often lead to localized tissue injuries and (more) predictable forms of cognitive and functional impairment.